-Lawyers presenting a case in front of the Supreme Court speak extemporaneously.
+Lawyers presenting a case in front of the Supreme Court voice then speak extemporaneously.
 What does that mean?
 It means they write down a list of topics they want to discuss (in advance) but they don’t memorize what will be said word-for-word.
 This method of communication allows lawyers to convey all necessary points while keeping a level of flexibility for how to communicate based on how others in the room communicate.
 Business speakers should strongly consider utilizing an extemporaneous manner of speaking.
 It’s not something one can learn overnight, but it allows communication to simultaneously natural and engaging to the audience.

 11) Know your audience.

 Know who you’ll be talking to before you talk or even think about a presentation plan of what you will be talking about.
 Always do research in advance to learn just who you will be talking to.
 Every audience is unique in life and will have different preferences and quirks that you’ll need to pay attention to when you communicate with them.
 A way to read the audience is to ask questions at the beginning of your presentation and look around the room to see who’s engaged.

 Recent communication studies show that audiences usually retain more information when presented with something unique or out of the ordinary as opposed to a routine, run-of-the-mill situation.
 Help your audience members retain information by inserting a novel event into your presentation.
 The novel event could be something funny or a phrase that catches people off guard in your voice.

 There’s a virtue in communicating in a lighthearted way and generating laughter.
 It’s a great way to earn friends in life in a professional setting; however, the most successful communicators have earned respect, not laughs.
 While telling a few jokes to warm up the crowd is highly effective, avoid trying to be the next Jerry Seinfeld.
 You work in the business for a reason.